libremfg/rhize-docs/content/how-to/model/master-definitions.md

 ### Work calendar

 _Work calendars_ describe a set of rules for specific calendar entries, including duration, start and end dates, and times.
-For example, it may define a set of shifts, along with their length and duration.

 The general fields for a calendar duration are as follows: